Baby Jogger City Mini 2 Double Review

 Our Analysis and Test Results

 The Baby Jogger empire began in 1984 with newly minted fathers looking for a jogging stroller.
-With no luck in the market, the two set out to create a suitable stroller for jogging.
-Flash forward to now, and the company is responsible for a plethora of strollers, ironically, most of which are not ideal for jogging.
+With no luck in the market, the two set out to create a top-ranked jogging stroller.
+Flash forward to now, and the company creates a variety of strollers, including some top-ranked full-size strollers, ironically, most of which are not ideal for jogging.
 In 2005, the company was bought by Newell Rubbermaid.

 Ease of Use